Atelfo/Atelfo.github.io/_posts/2021-02-08-what-is-a-good-binding-affinity.md

+---
+layout: post
-# What is a "good" binding affinity for a drug?
+title:  "What is a "good" binding affinity for a drug?"
+---

 If you've spent any time looking at biotech company presentations you'll likely have come across a slide like the below, from cancer drug developers Mirati, which nicely summarizes the activity, potency and selectivity of their [KRAS](https://en.wikipedia.org/wiki/KRAS) inhibitor MRTX-849[^1].